 Phacoemulsification: safer healing in cataract surgery

 Most cataract surgeries are performed using a technique called phacoemulsification which does away with the need for stitches.
 The procedure involves making a small incision of 1.8 to 3mm on the cornea.
-A vibrating instrument is then introduced into the eye through this incision.
-This process causes emulsification (i.e. softening) of the clouded lens, which is sucked out through the instrument.
+An instrument is then introduced into the eye through this incision.
+This instrument initiates emulsification (i.e. liquifying) of the clouded lens, followed by removal of the liquified material.
 The capsule of the lens is left behind to receive the lens implant.
-Cataract surgery is performed as a day surgery without general anaesthesia but with topical anaesthesia.
+Cataract surgery is mostly performed as a day surgery but with topical or regional anaesthesia.

 Which type of lens implant is right for you?